How complaints are dealt with

 - Invite the nurse or midwife to respond to the complaint.

-The complaint form with any accompanying documentation and any response received from the nurse or midwife will then be given to the PPC to consider.
+The written complaint with any accompanying documentation and any response received from the nurse or midwife will then be given to the PPC to consider.
 The PPC then has to decide whether or not further action is required.

 Decisions the PPC can make